Daniel-Chow-YC/Docker-nodejs-sample-app/README.md

-# Docker -- Nodejs Sample App
+# Docker -- Nodejs Sample App With Nginx Reverse Proxy

 ## Aims
 - To launch the nodejs sample app using Docker containers
 - To create an image using a Dockerfile
+- To use Nginx reverse proxy so can access app webpage on port 80

 ## Instructions
 - Run `docker build -t app .` to create image
-- Run `docker run -p 3000:3000 app` to launch container with the app running
+- Run `docker run -p 80:80 -p 3000:3000 app` to launch container with the app running
-  - You can now access the app on `localhost:3000`
+  - You can now access the app on `localhost` or on `localhost:3000`
+- If you want to only be able to access the app on port 80 run:
+  - `docker run -p 80:80 app`

 ## Notes